ClonkAndre/ScriptHookDotNet-for-IVSDKDotNet/README.md

 See the currently known issues with this project [here](https://github.com/ClonkAndre/ScriptHookDotNet-for-IVSDKDotNet/issues/1).

+## How to install
+This modified version of ScriptHookDotNet gets shipped with IV-SDK .NET since version 1.2 so there's basically no need to install it manually.
+If you still need to install it manually, download the latest version from the [releases](https://github.com/ClonkAndre/ScriptHookDotNet-for-IVSDKDotNet/releases) tab, and place the ScriptHookDotNet.dll file within the "**IVSDKDotNet -> bin**" directory.

 ## Requirements
 - [IV-SDK .NET](https://github.com/ClonkAndre/IV-SDK-DotNet) (Version 1.2 or above)
 - [ClonksCodingLib.GTAIV](https://github.com/ClonkAndre/ClonksCodingLib.GTAIV)